Kingston, Massachusetts: Education

 Kingston is a member of the Silver Lake Regional School District along with Halifax and Plympton.
 Although the towns in the Silver Lake School District share a middle school and a high school, each operates their own elementary schools.
 Kingston operates the Kingston Elementary School and Kingston Intermediate School for students from kindergarten through sixth grade.

 Once students reach seventh grade they are sent to Silver Lake Regional Middle School and upon reaching ninth attend Silver Lake Regional High School, both located in Kingston.
 Silver Lake's teams are known as the Lakers, and their colors are red and silver.
 Their chief rival is Pembroke High School, whom they play in the annual Thanksgiving Day football game.
 Pembroke was previously part of the Silver Lake Regional School District but withdrew in 2005.
 A new Silver Lake High School building finished construction in January 2006.
 Silver Lake operates its own vocational facilities; if a trade is chosen that is not supported by Silver Lake students are sent to South Shore Vocational Technical High School in Hanover.
 Silver Lake was recognized in 2008 by Boston Magazine as being one of the 30 smartest public high schools in Massachusetts.
 This is based on criteria including student achievement, college preparation, athletics programs, electives and the overall cost per community.

 Kingston is home to the private Roman Catholic Sacred Heart School.
 It is located along Bishops Highway (Route 80) just south of Route 44.
 It serves students from kindergarten through eighth grade.

 Media

 Television

 Kingston is covered in both the Boston and Providence, Rhode Island media markets, receiving WCVB (ABC), WBZ (CBS), WBTS (NBC), and WFXT (Fox) news from Boston.

 Newspapers

 Over the years, Kingston has had many different newspapers.
 In 1912, the Kingston News had a brief stint.
 From 1927 to 1930, the Kingston Sun covered town.
 For many years, through the 1980s, the Pembroke-based Silver Lake News covered Kingston news.
 In the 1970s, the Kingston Voice was founded and became the Independent Voice in the 1980s.
 The Kingston Observer operated from 1987 to 2009.
-Since, the Kingston Reporter had been covering the local news since 1984, until it stopped printing in August of 2022.
+Since, the Kingston Reporter had been covering the local news since 1984, until it stopped printing in August 2022.
 Kingston is still currently covered in print media by the Boston Globe, Boston Herald, The Patriot Ledger, and the Brockton Enterprise.